THE BLUE PLAQUE ROUTE

 29

-• 1086 Domesday Book, a Saxon church: - a priest resided here in the 11th century and the Saxon cross remains found in the 1800s century suggest that people worshipped on this site before
+• 1086 Domesday Book: - a priest resided here in the 11th century and the Saxon cross remains found in the 1800s century suggest that people worshipped on this site before

 The church is a Grade 1 listed building.
 Its exact date is not known but architectural features suggest that it dates to the 12th century The Saxon cross would have stood ten feet tall when complete and can still be seen inside the church today.
 The first vicar was John de Morle in 1276 and our vicar today is the Reverend Jane Tailby.
 There are examples of both Norman and Gothic architecture but much work was done in the fourteenth century.
 There are also handsome oak rafters which show little wear for their five hundred years.

-• A spire added in 1640 and bells from 1686: - a sixth bell was added in 2016 and all can be heard every Sunday thanks to our thriving bell ringing group
+• The spire added in 1640 and bells from 1686: - a sixth bell was added in 2016 and all can be heard every Sunday thanks to our thriving bell ringing group

 The spire was added in 1640 (the date can be seen below the external west window).
 It replaced an earlier one that, in its turn, was struck by lightning on May 14th 1905.
 From outside, at the opposite end of the church, can be seen a small exterior window which may well have housed an angelus bell rung daily to call people to prayer.
 There were various other reasons for the tolling of the bell of course.
 During harvest time a Gleaning Bell was rung at 8am and 6pm to call those involved to work and a Death Knell of three tolls was rung for a man and two for a woman.
 When Edward VI came to the throne, a Protestant monarch, an inventory was taken around the churches of the country by Royal Commissioners.
 The entry for Nassington reads as follows:‘ The Inventorie made the xxvi day of August in the sixt year of the Reign of Kyng Edward the Sixt, accordyng to the Inventorie maide in the thirde yere of our said Sovereign lorde Kyng Edwarde of all the Churche goods of Nassington in the presence of all the parishioners.
 One Chalic weyint by estimation five once.Item, tower belles…’ What became of these two original ‘belles’ is not known.
 There are currently six bells in total, No. 1 cast by John Warner and Sons in 1874 ( 27”), No. 2 cast by Meates and Thacker in 1686 (30.5”), No. 3 with a diameter of 31”, No. 4, the oldest, dating from 1642 and cast by Thomas Norris (34”) and No. 5 dating to 1861 (39”).
 The most recent bell is dedicated to Eleanor Joan Teall and Dennis Gordon Teall , known as the Teall Treble.
 It was given by the couple’s children in 2016 in their parent’s memory with the inscription on the sound bow NON CLAMOR SED AMOR PSALLIT IN AURE DEI.
 We still boast a healthy bell ringing group who ring for our church and others in the local area.
 Practices are held on Monday evenings and Friday mornings should you wish to join in.